BabylonJS/OldDocumentationSite/content/How_To/GUI/Gui.md

 You can find a complete demo here: http://www.babylonjs.com/demos/gui/

 ![Babylon.GUI](http://www.babylonjs.com/screenshots/gui.jpg)

+Please note that since Babylon.js v3.3, a [3D version is also available](//doc.babylonjs.com//How_To/Gui3D)

 ## Introduction
 Babylon.GUI uses a DynamicTexture to generate a fully functional user interface which is flexible and GPU accelerated.